Announcing STEM Foundations: GSSM’s Online Diploma Program

 HARTSVILLE, SC – GSSM is thrilled to announce STEM Foundations: GSSM’s Online Diploma Program.
 STEM Foundations combines the excellence of a GSSM education with the convenience of learning from home.
 Created for rising juniors in the state of South Carolina, STEM Foundations is an online diploma program with a high-level STEM-focused curriculum.
 Utilizing a cohort model, courses meet synchronously and are taught online using Zoom.
 Students have online access to teachers’ office hours, academic advising, academic tutoring, college counseling, and guidance counseling.
 Students admitted to this program will begin their junior year in fall 2021 and graduate in spring 2023.

 GSSM will hold Q&A sessions on Zoom Monday, June 7 from noon to 1pm and Tuesday, June 15 from 8pm to 9pm.
 RSVP on the GSSM Facebook page.

 Application and tuition are completely free.

-GSSM will also provide technical support and equipment as needed to make sure students in the STEM Foundations program have the best possible access to synchronous instruction and other online resources.
+GSSM will also provide technical support and equipment as needed to ensure students in the STEM Foundations program have the best possible access to synchronous instruction and other online resources.

-Almost all STEM Foundations classes are dual enrolled through Coker College.
 Students will take 5 courses each semester together with a seminar series.
 In their junior year, each student will take biology, chemistry, English, history, and math.
 In their senior year, students will take computer science, engineering, English, math, and physics.
 For the lab sciences, students will be provided with materials for safe labs that will be completed at home.
+Most STEM Foundations courses will be offered at the college level.
 Read our full course catalog here.

-The extended deadline is July 15, with rolling admissions afterwards.
+The priority deadline is June 30, with rolling admissions afterwards.